 Neuroma treatment depends on the type of issues you're having.
 Your Great Lakes Foot and Ankle Institute podiatrist may prescribe custom orthotics to tame the pressure on the balls of your feet.
 You may also need help with the pain, which may include oral or injected medications.

 If your neuroma doesn't respond to nonsurgical treatments, your podiatrist may perform a minor surgical procedure to help you get long-term relief.

 Your podiatrist can recommend several things to help you prevent neuromas in the future.
 This may include:

 Neuromas aren't always preventable, but in most cases simply avoiding excessive pressure on your feet can keep you from this frustrating and painful issue.
 Your podiatrist may also have some extra tips to help you stay neuroma-free in the future.

-Use the online appointment tool or call now to schedule your visit to the Great Lakes Foot and Ankle Institute PC location closest to you.
+Use the online appointment tool or call now to schedule your visit to the Great Lakes Foot and Ankle Institute location closest to you.